dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.17 - [A kaboom clone](/2020/04/10/canvas-example-game-kaboom-clone/)

-I have found myself making clones of certain classics from the Atari 2600, this is one such canvas example that is a clone of the game kaboom.
+I have found myself making clones of certain classics from the Atari 2600, this is one such canvas example that is a clone of the game [kaboom](https://en.wikipedia.org/wiki/Kaboom!_%28video_game%29).
+There where a lot of other games that came out where the core logic of the game was more or less the same such as [avalanche](https://www.wikiwand.com/en/Avalanche_%28video_game%29).

 ### 3.18 - [Map idle game prototype example](/2020/01/13/canvas-example-game-map-idle/)